-Lexapro is a prescription drug approved by the Food and Drug Administration (FDA) to treat major depressive disorder in adults and adolescents between the ages of 12 and 17.
+Lexapro is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat major depressive disorder in adults and adolescents between the ages of 12 and 17.
 Lexapro is sometimes prescribed to treat depression associated with multiple sclerosis (MS).
-Lexapro is also known by its drug name, Escitalopram.
+Lexapro is also known by its drug name, escitalopram.

 Lexapro is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 Lexapro is believed to work by changing the balance of neurotransmitters in the brain.

 How do I take it?